kshitish-shetty/Dlithe_project/README.md

 Password : CP020

-To compile the file yourself please open the repository, then with gcc installed, enter the following command into the terminal
+To compile the file yourself please open the repository, then with gcc installed enter the following command into the terminal

 gcc -o BillGen Electricity_Bill.c my.res